 Background: Trastuzumab, a humanized monoclonal antibody directed against human epidermal growth factor receptor 2 (HER2), has been shown to be active against metastatic gastric cancers that overexpress HER2.
 Case Report: A 47-year-old man presented with a headache and visual disturbance.
 He was subsequently found to have an intracranial hemorrhage.
 Laboratory testing showed severe thrombocytopenia, and a bone marrow biopsy revealed aggregates of malignant tumor cells.
 Endoscopic biopsy of an ulcerative lesion of the gastric antrum confirmed signet ring cell carcinoma based on the results of H&E staining.
 Immunohistochemistry of the tumor cells revealed HER2 overexpression with an intensity of 3+, and silver in situ hybridization showed HER2 gene amplification.
 The patient was treated with trastuzumab because of the presence of severe thrombocytopenia.
 After 2 months of trastuzumab therapy, gastric wall thickening and ascites were diminished and thrombocytopenia was markedly improved.
 Trastuzumab was continued for an additional 3 months.
 Conclusion: This is the first report of a positive response to trastuzumab in a patient with HER2-overexpressing metastatic gastric cancer that was accompanied by bone marrow involvement and severe thrombocytopenia.
 This finding is of considerable relevance for difficult cases of metastatic gastric cancer that preclude the administration of aggressive antineoplastic regimens.

-Copyright: All rights reserved.
-No part of this publication may be translated into other languages, reproduced or utilized in any form or by any means, electronic or mechanical, including photocopying, recording, microcopying, or by any information storage and retrieval system, without permission in writing from the publisher or, in the case of photocopying, direct payment of a specified fee to the Copyright Clearance Center.
+Copyright / Drug Dosage / DisclaimerCopyright: All rights reserved.
+No part of this publication may be translated into other languages, reproduced or utilized in any form or by any means, electronic or mechanical, including photocopying, recording, microcopying, or by any information storage and retrieval system, without permission in writing from the publisher.

 Drug Dosage: The authors and the publisher have exerted every effort to ensure that drug selection and dosage set forth in this text are in accord with current recommendations and practice at the time of publication.
-However, in view of ongoing research, changes in goverment regulations, and the constant flow of information relating to drug therapy and drug reactions, the reader is urged to check the package insert for each drug for any changes in indications and dosage and for added warnings and precautions.
+However, in view of ongoing research, changes in government regulations, and the constant flow of information relating to drug therapy and drug reactions, the reader is urged to check the package insert for each drug for any changes in indications and dosage and for added warnings and precautions.
 This is particularly important when the recommended agent is a new and/or infrequently employed drug.

 Disclaimer: The statements, opinions and data contained in this publication are solely those of the individual authors and contributors and not of the publishers and the editor(s).
 The appearance of advertisements or/and product references in the publication is not a warranty, endorsement, or approval of the products or services advertised or of their effectiveness, quality or safety.
 The publisher and the editor(s) disclaim responsibility for any injury to persons or property resulting from any ideas, methods, instructions or products referred to in the content or advertisements.